Nouakchott

 The capital—best for arrival, markets, and experiencing modern Mauritania before heading out.

 Read more ↓Mauritania is where the Sahara meets the Atlantic—an unforgettable mix of desert landscapes, oasis stops, ancient caravan towns, and wild coastal nature.
-Travelers come for the legendary ksour (old desert cities), the peaceful dunes and oases of the Adrar region, and the bird-rich coastline of Banc d’Arguin.
+Travelers come for the legendary ksour (old desert cities), the dunes and oases of the Adrar region, and the bird-rich coastline of Banc d’Arguin.

 Build your trip around three zones: the capital, the desert interior, and the Atlantic coast.